Back to home

 I see patterns across domains that other people miss.
 Filmmaking and mycology have more in common than you'd think—both are about understanding how systems grow, how networks form, how small changes cascade.
 Wildlife biology teaches you to observe without interfering.
 Trading systems teach you to build guardrails against your own worst instincts.

-What This Lab Actually Is
+What This Lab Has Become

 Products get personality.
-The lab stays focused.
+The lab stays focused on the thesis.

 The Philosophy

-Build comprehensive systems, not isolated features.
+Build systems, not features.

 The Shift